-The Mormon Church (also called the Church of Jesus Christ of Latter-day Saints or the LDS Church) was founded less than 200 years ago by Joseph Smith.
+The Mormon Church (also called the Church of Jesus Christ of Latter-day Saints or the LDS Church) was founded in 1830 by Joseph Smith.
 It began with an alleged vision he claimed to receive telling him all churches and creeds were an abomination and that he was to begin a new church.
 Through this and other "visions," Smith's theology developed into a movement that spread from the northeastern United States to Illinois and eventually to Salt Lake City, Utah, home of the current headquarters of the Mormon Church.

 What do Mormons believe?
 What is Mormonism?

 The Mormon Church has quickly grown in size and influence.
 It now reaches more than 200 nations and territories with millions of followers worldwide.
 Millions of copies of its key book, The Book of Mormon, are distributed each year in multiple languages.
 Mormons are found in all levels of society and are becoming more prominent in politics.
 In 2012, the Senate majority leader in the U.S. was a Mormon, as were two Presidential candidates.